Yifei4905/classification-challenge/README.md

 - `spam_detector.ipynb`: The Jupyter notebook containing the entire project.
 - `rf_predictions.csv`: CSV file of the predictions made by the Random Forest model.
 - `README.md`: This file.

+## Acknowledgements

+I would like to thank the Xpert Learning Assistant for providing guidance and support during the completion of this project.
+Their assistance helped in clarifying certain aspects of the challenge and ensuring the models were developed effectively.

+If any code has been referenced or sourced from external resources, those references will be noted directly in the notebook.